undecaf/typo3-in-a-box/README.md

 Use option&nbsp;`-u` (or `T3_PULL`) if you wish to pull an up-to-date version of that image from the repository.

+__Server:__
 TYPO3 is served at `http://127.0.0.1:8080` and  `https://127.0.0.1:8443` by default.
 Option&nbsp;`-p` (or `T3_PORTS`) lets you choose different host interfaces and/or ports.

-__Server certificate:__
-a self-signed certificate is used for HTTPS automatically.
-To use a custom certificate, specify the private key file and the certificate file with option&nbsp;`-k` (or `T3_CERTFILES`).
+A self-signed certificate is provided automatically.
+To use a custom certificate for HTTPS, specify the private key file and the certificate file with option&nbsp;`-k` (or `T3_CERTFILES`).
 Both files must be in [PEM format](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file).